Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 What is the difference between chaat masala and garam masala?

-- Flavor profile – Chaat masala has a tartness to it, which comes from the addition of dry mango powder, known as amchur.
-It also has predominant flavors of cumin, coriander, and asafoetida (hing).
-Garam masala does not have amchur or asafoetida in it.
-Instead, it contains highly aromatic spices and herbs such as black cardamom, green cardamom, cinnamon, cloves, etc. which give it a stronger and more heady flavor that is not present in the chaat masala.
+- Flavor profile – Chaat masala is tangy, thanks to the dry mango powder.
+It also prominently features flavors like cumin, coriander, and asafoetida (hing).
+On the other hand, garam masala skips dry mango powder and asafoetida.
+Instead, it contains aromatic spices and herbs such as black cardamom, green cardamom, cinnamon, cloves, and more, lending this popular Indian spice blend a more intense and heady flavor distinct from chaat masala.

-- Salt – Another difference is that chaat masala almost always has salt added to it, and garam masala does not.
+- Salt – Another noteworthy distinction is that chaat masala often contains added salt, while garam masala does not.

 Is chaat masala unhealthy?

-Chaat masala is usually a finishing spice but in some appetizers, it is added to the marinade as well.
-Here are some of the recipes that use chaat masala as a flavor enhancer –
+Here are some of the recipes from Indian cuisine that use chaat masala powder as a flavor enhancer –

 - Grilled Veggie Sandwich – You’ll fall in love with this Bombay sandwich – bread slathered with butter and green chutney, layered with veggies, and then grilled to perfection.
 Learn how to make this sought-after Indian street food at home.

-- Boondi raita – crispy chickpea flour balls soaked in spice-infused creamy yogurt, that’s what this delicious boondi raita is made of.
+- Boondi raita – This delicious boondi raita is made by soaking crispy chickpea flour balls in creamy spice-infused yogurt.
 Serve it with biryanis or with rotis and a side dish – it is the perfect way to wrap up your meal.

 - 3 tablespoons cumin seeds jeera